aws-amplify/docs/js/graphql.md

 **Note: To use the @auth directive, the API must be configured to use Amazon Cognito user pools.**

-**There is currently a bug with the user pool creation.
-To make this work you need to have your own user pool and then pass the id via a CloudFormation parameter.
-The Amplify CLI user pool with the default setting doesn't work (a fix is in the works).**

 ```
 type Task
   @model